0x5d/0x5d.github.io/content/posts/rfcs/index.md

 I've found 3 main benefits of writing RFCs.
 They are each related with each general stage of the decision-making process: _before_, _during_ and _after_.
 In short, I value that they facilitate an **upfront analysis** of the change and its implications, they encourage **asynchronous collaboration** and thoughtful discussion, and serve as a **future reference** to understand how and why the decision was made.

-In a healthy organization, this all should also mean you'll end up spending less time than if you had just dove right into coding.
+In a healthy organization, this all should also mean you'll end up spending less time overall than if you had just dove right into coding.
 It often seems counter-productive, but after investing time into writing a good RFC the path forward should hopefully be clearer and smoother in many ways.

 ### Before: Upfront analysis